ptorpis/financial_analysis/README.md

 Whichever company you want to run the program with, pass its ticker as the first argument.
 Upper and lower case works the same.

 There are 2 modes - statements and report mode.
 These can be passed as arguments when running the program in the terminal.
-To generate a report, use the -r and if you want to export financial statements, use -s after the flag -s, you need to specify which format you want the statements to be exported in.
+To generate a report, use the -r and if you want to export financial statements, use -s.
+After the flag -s, you need to specify which format you want the statements to be exported in.
 You can choose from 'excel' and 'csv' (both can be passed at the same time).

-    pythom main.py -h
+    python main.py -h

 or